Hiking in Florida: Spring Hammock Preserve

-Also great to hike!
+Soldiers Creek Mountain Bike Trail is also a great place for hiking in Spring Hammock Preserve.
 This off-road one-way single-track loop travels along Soldiers Creek in both directions, crossing over it a few times.
 There are some man-made obstacles, bridges, and boardwalks.
-The main trail is only 1.3 miles, but there are some fun side trails to explore
+The main trail is only 1.3 miles, but there are some fun side trails to explore.

 One of these has you riding through the remains of a downed tree trunk as you return to the main trail.
 If you take the paved bike trail from Soldiers Creek Park towards Big Tree Park, you can access the Soldiers Creek MTB trail right before the bridge over Soldiers Creek.

 Due to a road closure, the only way to currently access Big Tree Park (as of December 2018) is from the paved Cross Seminole Trail.
 Once there, take the boardwalk trail over the hydric hammock swamp to the 2,000-year-old bald cypress tree called Lady Liberty.
 It is large and impressive.
 It stands near the charred remains of an even larger tree, “The Senator,” a beloved 3,500-year-old National Champion Bald Cypress Tree that was destroyed by arson in 2012.

 Yes, I cried the day I heard the news that The Senator had burned down.
 But you have to walk where these trees grow to appreciate their strength and endurance.
 It is a humbling experience to reflect on how they have withstood the hurricanes, fires, floods, and droughts through the centuries.